coder-selvarajan/mywiki/docs/developer-roadmap.md

 ---
 id: developer-roadmap
-title: Developer Roadmap - 2019
+title: Web Developer Roadmap - 2019
 ---

 Roadmap to become a web developer in 2019.